martinthomson/i-d-template/doc/WEB.md

 ## Creating Pull Requests

-This is the preferred method for managing the content of files, especially when you are working with others.
+This is the best way to manage the content of files, especially when you are working with others.

 Navigate to the draft you want to edit by first going to the repository (`https://github.com/_$user_/_$repo_`) and selecting the draft